Economic Data & Reports

-- Special 301 Report (PDF 305KB): The "Special 301" Report is an annual review of the global state of intellectual property rights (IPR) protection and enforcement.
+- Special 301 Report: The "Special 301" Report is an annual review of the global state of intellectual property rights (IPR) protection and enforcement.

 - USA.gov: As the U.S. government's official web portal, USA.gov makes it easy for the public to get U.S. government information and services on the web.

 - U.S. Census Bureau: The Census Bureau serves as the leading source of quality data about the U.S. people and economy.

 - USTR NEI Report: The National Export Initiative (NEI) report outlines ways the U.S. government can expand efforts to help U.S. businesses win more foreign government contracts, find buyers worldwide, participate in more trade missions and trade shows, receive more export financing, and learn new ways to sell products and services overseas.
 A central focus of the plan is providing additional assistance to small and medium-sized businesses, which are major drivers of new job creation.